 Austria came out for the second half in a determined mood and they almost pulled level only for Toni Kroos to effectively end their hopes just six minutes after half-time, while Thomas Muller added one for good measure in the final moments.

-Muller and Philipp Lahm - who was earning his 100th cap for Germany - were proving a troublesome partnership down the right, but after the 15th minute Low's side were finding it more difficult to break through the Austrian defence as their final ball generally disappointed.
+Muller and Philipp Lahm - who was earning his 100th cap for Germany - were proving a troublesome partnership down the right, but after 15 minutes Low's side were finding it more difficult to break through the Austrian defence as their final ball generally disappointed.

 After wasting two more chances just before the half-hour mark, Germany took the lead in the 33rd minute as Muller produced a dangerous cross from the right and Klose jumped in front of Aleksandar Dragovic to poke the ball into the net.